 The challenges of local search for franchises

-Franchises may face logistical challenges because they often have many locations run by franchisees, and it’s not always clear who should be managing each location’s web presence.
+Franchises may face logistical challenges because it’s not always clear who should be managing each location’s web presence—franchisors or franchisees.

 Issues may come up when a certain location’s website doesn’t match the corporate branding, or when franchisees don’t understand how local SEO works but must manage their own site and listings.